DCElfving/DCElfving.github.io/_projects/01-analog_station.md

 A workshop for beginners, <em>The Analog Station</em> introduces micro-controllers, sensors, hands-on soldering skills, and an intro to hardware coding with AI.
 Students will go home with fun internet-of-things device <strong>they built themselves!</strong>

-<a href="https://grayarea.org/course/the-analog-station-a-diy-creative-coding-iot-project/"> Sign up for the next session at Gray Area!</a> Saturday, March 21st.

 <iframe src="https://player.vimeo.com/video/1144734945?background=1" width="640" height="360" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>

 ## Overview